mitxela/clock4/qspi/qspi.md

 ## tzrules
 The `tzrules.bin` file has a custom binary format parsed by the clock.
 For each timezone it lists the offsets and transition times up to the year 2100.

-We need to match the zones in the shapefile, so the it now uses the `timezone-names.json` file from the timezone-boundary-builder release.
+We need to match the zones in the shapefile, so it now uses the `timezone-names.json` file from the timezone-boundary-builder release.
 However the shapefile updates less frequently than the tzdb, so the versions may not match.

 E.g.
 ```